tytydraco/yessleep/out/Weekend_at_Sorority_Party_Horror_House.md

 Stacy called me the next morning freaking out that she couldn’t find the box.
 I said, “Chill out, you probably just took too much molly last night.
 Where are you by the way?”

-“I’m here at the lab with Colin, he needs to put it back now or he’ll could get in trouble.
+“I’m here at the lab with Colin, he needs to put it back now or he, he could get in trouble.
 This is serious.”

 Fuck!!
 I ran downstairs and scanned the house, asking anyone if they’ve seen the UPS box.
 Of course nobody did.